Grafton Kenyon: Rhode Island Boy Scouts

 In 1909, former Rhode Island Senator, member of the South Kingstown Town Council, and friend of Kenyon's, Rowland G. Hazard III, established Troop 1, Wakefield, the first Boy Scout Troop in Rhode Island, after finding his younger brother Thomas P. Hazard drinking and smoking underage.
 Hazard appointed Kenyon to serve as the Troop's first Scoutmaster to instill discipline in the Scouts.
 Kenyon appointed Thomas Hazard as the Troop's first Senior Patrol Leader.
 Kenyon served until 1915, before retiring to take a position on the Rhode Island Boy Scouts council, until it was merged with Boy Scouts of America in 1917, where he then served on the Narragansett Council until 1922.

 Later life

 Kenyon was a member of the Freemasons, of which he was part of the Royal Arch Masons, the Knights Templar, and the Scottish Rite.
 Kenyon was also a member of the Palestine Temple of the Ancient Arabic Order of the Nobles of the Mystic Shrine.
 Kenyon also served as the first president of the South Kingstown Chamber of Commerce and was one of the founding members of South County Hospital.
 Kenyon served on the Washington County Draft Board and the Rhode Island State Council of Defense during World War II.
-In 1932, Kenyon was appointed chair of the Washington County chapter of the National Rifle Association.
+In 1932, Kenyon was appointed chair of the Washington County chapter of the National Rifle Association of America.

 Kenyon died on January 16, 1960, in his home on Kenyon Avenue, South Kingstown, Rhode Island.
 Kenyon is buried in Riverside Cemetery in Wakefield.